curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 *00000000: No-operation; does not use the Compiler Directive system.

-*10000xxx: Replace a character with xxx subchars (yes, number 0 can be used).
+*10000111: Replace a character with maximum 7 subchars.
   Replacement characters are encoded vertically from X-zero, bit by bit (colour of the pixel doesn't matter) with LSB sitting on Y-zero.